yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/configuration/yazi.md

 - `"permissions"`: Display the permissions of the file, only available on Unix-like systems.
 - `"owner"`: Display the owner of the file, only available on Unix-like systems.

-You can also specify any 1 to 20 characters, and extend it within a UI plugin, which means you can implement your own linemode through the plugin system like this:
+You can also specify any string from 1 to 20 characters and extend it with a UI plugin, which means you can implement your own linemode through the plugin system like this:

 ```toml
 # ~/.config/yazi/yazi.toml